ChiefChingu/caterpillar-1/TESTFILE.md

 ### User story 1
 As a user I want to subscribe to alerts, so that I stay informed about future infections.

-1. Try to locate the call to action 'keep me save' or 'join'.
+1. Locate the call to action 'keep me save' or 'join'.
-2. Try to click the button.
+2. Click the button.
-3. Try to submit the empty form and verify that an error message about the required fields appears.
+3. Submit the empty form and verify that an error message about the required fields appears.
-4. Try to submit the form with an invalid email address and verify that a relevant error message appears.
+4. Submit the form with an invalid email address and verify that a relevant error message appears.
-5. Try to submit the form with all inputs valid and verify that a confirmation message appears.
+5. Submit the form with all inputs valid and verify that a confirmation message appears.

 ### User story 2
 As a user I want to read information about the processionary, so that I understand what it is.

-1. Try to navigate to the page 'What is it?'.
+1. Navigate to the page 'What is it?'.
-2. Try to scroll down and read the information.
+2. Scroll down and read the information.
-3. Try to view the pictures.
+3. View the pictures.
-4. Try to hover your mouse over the pictures to see the img tag.
+4. Hover your mouse over the pictures to see the img tag.

 ### User story 3
 As a user I want to read information about the symptoms, so that I know how to recognize allergic reactions.